julieefeusier/MEI-VCF-to-FASTA/README.md

 # MEI-VCF-to-FASTA
 This tool converts the INFO column from a MELT vcf into fasta format.
-The script also requires either the single **transposon fasta file** used in MELT analysis with option **-f** or the designation of one of the human transposon families supplied by MELTv2.14 (**-m Alu**).
+The script also requires either the single **transposon fasta file** used in MELT analysis with option **-f** or the designation of one of the human transposon families supplied by MELTv2.14-MELTv2.2.0 (**-m Alu**).
+I verified that the Alu, LINE1, and SVA reference files are consisitent between these versions.

+WARNING:

+MELTv2.2.0 drastically changed the way the differences were recorded.
+This script now incorporates 1KG Subfamily information for Alu elements, but cannot recreate sequences from vague subfamily names (AluYb, AluYa, etc.).
+Be vary wary using this with MELTv2.2.0.

+This script does not account for any non-reference sequence.
+I would not recommend using this script for transposons with highly variable non-reference sequences like SVAs.

 # Usage<br/>
 ```